We were grievers

 Gwen prepared herself for her long trek home – no not home just a house.
-Home was where the heart is and her heart didn’t settle in that house.
-Her auntie was kind enough, she was the sister of her late mother (her mother had sadly died in childbirth complications) and served as a reminder of a life that she would’ve had if her mother was alive.
+Home was where the heart was and her heart didn’t settle in that house.
+Her Aunt was kind enough, she was the sister of her late mother (her mother had sadly died during childbirth) and served as a reminder of a life that she would’ve had if her mother was still alive.
 It was a good reminder more often than it was a bad one.

 Her new house was something that had been ripped out of the past.
 A stone block in the middle of rolling patch work hills and the definition of mix and match.
 The past, present and future lived in that house.
 Still it was stale, it was not right almost, the feel was off and that feeling was only hers alone.

 The first thing that hit her when coming in the house was the smell of cookies.
-Cookies had always been a positive memory in Gwen’s mind, her father used to make them because he learnt off of her mother, her auntie and her mother used to have family bonding time over baking.
-Her mother and father’s first date was over cookies and the sweet biscuits made Gwen smile.
-Upon seeing her niece Grace Turner, her name aptly describing her nature; graceful and determined to turn things around, hung up her apron, dusted her hands free from flour and pulled her into a hug.
+Cookies had always been a positive memory in Gwen’s mind, her father used to make them because he learnt off of her mother, her aunt and her mother who used to have family bonding time over baking.
+Her mother and father’s first date was over cookies and the sweet biscuits and the scent of them made Gwen smile.
+Upon seeing her niece Grace Hunter, her name aptly describing her nature; graceful and determined to turn things around, hung up her apron, dusted her hands free from flour and pulled her into a hug.